DaveGut/HubitatActive/KasaCloudDevices/README.md

 # Deprecated.
 Do not use for future installations.
-Cloud Hubitat-TP-Link-Integration
+Cloud Hubitat-TP-Link-Integration.

-## Supports devices that have been upgraded to firmware that does not support the Local Integration Method.
+Files are now located at: https://github.com/DaveGut/HubitatActive/tree/master/KasaDevices.

+Filenames are same except for removal of "cloud-" at the beginning.